electronick1/stairs_doc/source/index.html.md

 The main Stairs focus is data pipelines.
 It's a framework which helps you to build and manipulate data through the data flow graph.

-In the same way, you can associate it with MVP framework (like Django) but for data pipelines.
+In the same way, you can associate stairs with MVP framework (like Django) but for data pipelines.
-Different layers of abstractions allow you to build any kind of data flow graph, and easily understand what's going on in your system.
+Different layers of abstractions and components allow you to build any kind of data flow graph, and easily understand what's going on in your system.